isaacs/ejsgi/README.md

 ## Server

-A JSGI Server is the glue that connects JSGI Applications to HTTP request and response messages.
+An EJSGI Server is the glue that connects EJSGI Applications to HTTP request and response messages.

 The reference implementation is built on [nodejs](http://nodejs.org/).

 ## Request

-The request environment MUST be an EventEmitter Object representative of an HTTP request.
+The request environment MUST be a Stream Object representative of an HTTP request.
 Applications are free to modify the Request.

 ### Required Keys